Medicare Part D in Delaware: Your Guide to Drug Plans in 2026

 Annual Deductible

-The annual deductible is the amount you must pay out of pocket for your prescriptions before your Medicare Part D plan starts contributing.
+Similar to deductibles with other types of insurance, this is the amount you need to pay out of pocket for covered medications before your Medicare Part D plan starts covering costs.
+It’s the amount you pay before your insurance kicks in.

 Drug Formulary

-Carefully check the plan’s formulary (list of covered medications) to ensure your drugs are on it.
-Since plans often change their formularies throughout the year, reviewing it during the Annual Enrollment Period is good practice to confirm that your medications are still covered.
+Review the plan’s formulary, or list of covered medications, to ensure your prescriptions are included.
+Since formularies can change throughout the year, it’s a good idea to check during the Annual Enrollment Period to confirm that your necessary medications remain covered.

 Pharmacy Network

-How Part D Plans Work with Other Parts of Medicare
+How Part D Plans Coordinate with Other Medicare Coverage

-Medicare Part D gives you prescription drug coverage, but you might wonder, "How does it fit in with my other Medicare coverage?"
-It's simpler than you think!
-Let's break it down:
+Medicare Part D provides prescription drug coverage, but you may wonder, "How does this fit with my other Medicare benefits?"
+Let's break it down for you:

 Original Medicare